Life expectancy: Policy uses

 Life expectancy is one of the factors in measuring the Human Development Index (HDI) of each nation along with adult literacy, education, and standard of living.

 Life expectancy is used in describing the physical quality of life of an area.
 It is also used for an individual when the value of a life settlement is determined a life insurance policy is sold for a cash asset.

 Disparities in life expectancy are often cited as demonstrating the need for better medical care or increased social support.
 A strongly associated indirect measure is income inequality.
 For the top 21 industrialized countries, if each person is counted equally, life expectancy is lower in more unequal countries (r = −0.907).
 There is a similar relationship among states in the U.S. (r = −0.620).

-Life expectancy vs. maximum life span
+Life expectancy vs. other measures of longevity

-Life expectancy is commonly confused with the average age an adult could expect to live.
-This confusion may create the expectation that an adult would be unlikely to exceed an average life expectancy, even though, with all statistical probability, an adult, who has already avoided many statistical causes of adolescent mortality, should be expected to outlive the average life expectancy calculated from birth.
-One must compare the life expectancy of the period after childhood to estimate also the life expectancy of an adult.
-Life expectancy can change dramatically after childhood, even in preindustrial times as is demonstrated by the Roman Life Expectancy table, which estimates life expectancy to be 25 years at birth, but 53 years upon reaching age 25.
-Additional studies similarly show a dramatic increase in life expectancy once adulthood was reached.
+Life expectancy may be confused with the average age an adult could expect to live, creating the misunderstanding that an adult's lifespan would be unlikely to exceed their life expectancy at birth.
+This is not the case, as life expectancy is an average of the lifespans of all individuals, including those who die before adulthood.
+One may compare the life expectancy of the period after childhood to estimate also the life expectancy of an adult.

+As a measure of the years of life remaining, life expectancy decreases with age after initially rising in early childhood, but the average age to which a person is likely to live increases as they survive to successive higher ages.
+In the table above, the estimated modern hunter-gatherer average expectation of life at birth of 33 years (often considered an upper-bound for Paleolithic populations) equates to a life expectancy at 15 of 39 years, so that those surviving to age 15 will on average die at 54.

+In England in the 13th–19th centuries with life expectancy at birth rising from perhaps 25 years to over 40, expectation of life at age 30 has been estimated at 20–30 years, giving an average age at death of about 50–60 for those (a minority at the start of the period but two-thirds at its end) surviving beyond their twenties.

+The table above gives the life expectancy at birth among 13th-century English nobles as 30–33, but having surviving to the age of 21, a male member of the English aristocracy could expect to live: